 This company can arrange the documentation for vehicles to enter China though it sounds like you need to employ one of their guides for the duration of your visit to the country.

-This company can also arrange for you to take your own vehicle into China
+This company can offer advice on permits and documentation needed to take a vehicle into China – http://www.navo-tour.com/

 Arriving in Kashgar (Kashi) in time to witness the camel sales at its famous Sunday market would be the perfect end to your Silk Road adventure.
 The town was an important Silk Road junction, with branches heading South along the Karakorum Highway into Pakistan and the Northern branch following the route you’ve just taken.